-He didn’t live in Bradford.
-He gave an address in Redcar, but if I have identified him correctly, he lived was one of a few GD members who lived in Middlesbrough.
-He was still a member in 1898 though he never reached the level where he would have been eligible for its inner, Second Order.
+He gave the administrators of the Horus Temple an address in Redcar, though in the 1880s and again from the late 1890s GD he lived in Middlesbrough.
+He was still a member of the GD in 1898 though he never reached the level where he would have been eligible for its inner, Second Order.

-This is one of my short GD biographies.
+Even after the update, this is still one of my short GD biographies.
 They mostly cover GD members who lived in Bradford, Liverpool and Edinburgh.
 I’ve done what I can with those people, using the web and sources in London.
 I’m sure there’s far more information on them out there, but it will be in record offices, the local papers...I’d need to be on the spot to look at them, and I’ve had to admit that life’s too short!

-This is what I’ve found out about WILLIAM CHARLES HOPGOOD, who may have been called ‘Charles’ rather than ‘William’.
+This is what I’ve found out about WILLIAM CHARLES HOPGOOD

 IN THE GD

-It’s likely that William Charles Hopgood found out about the GD through Alfred Ernest Scanlan, another GP working in Middlesbrough.
+William Charles could have found out about it through Alfred Ernest Scanlan, a GP working in Middlesbrough.
 Scanlan was in the Theosophical Society and from 1893 if not before, he knew people who were in the TS’s Bradford Lodge.
 Nearly all the members of the TS in Bradford were in the GD as well.
 Scanlan was initiated into the GD during 1893.

-There’s a letter dated 17 March 1898, from Thomas Pattinson of Bradford (friend of William Wynn Westcott one of the founders of the Horus Temple) to Frederick Leigh Gardiner, who was about to be appointed its Cancellarius.
-Pattinson says that Gardiner would shortly be in a position to “assess Hopgood”; though it doesn’t say what the assessment would be for, though normally speaking, an assessment would take place on study-work a GD member had one: their homework, as it were.
+There’s a letter dated 17 March 1898, from Thomas Pattinson of the Horus Temple Bradford to Frederick Leigh Gardiner, who was about to be appointed the Temple’s Cancellarius.
+Pattinson says that Gardiner would shortly be in a position to “assess Hopgood”.
+The letter doesn’t elaborate on what the assessment would be for, though normally speaking, an assessment would take place on study-work a GD member had done: their homework, as it were.

 Warburg Institute Gerald Yorke Collection.
 Concertina-file with catalogue number NS73: letters mostly to (but occasionally from) GD member Frederick Leigh Gardner.